 “There is no perfection, only beautiful versions of brokenness” - Shannon L. Alder

 About one year ago I wrote my first web app, the Music Suggestions Ninja.
 It wasn’t fancy and it wasn’t fast.
-But it worked and people liked it.
+But it worked and .
 I wrote it in Python.
 It used very little dependencies, but only because I didn’t know about any of the great Python packages that I know of now.
 To make it work, I ended up writing a homegrown fuzzy string matching library and I learned a lot about NGINX loaded balancing.
 Still, it suffered massively in production.

 But it worked.
 Its been running for about a year now on my schools fancy virtual machine - a 2-core Intel Xeon 2.70GHz loaded with Ubuntu, 2GB of memory and 20GB of disk space.
 Since I would eventually lose access to this fancy virtual machine, I decided to rewrite this program knowing what I know now - so that it functions perfectly on a Raspberry Pi 2 with a third the computing power, half the disk space and half the memory.

 I rewrote everything in my new favorite language, Go following some generic principles.
 It took about 3 hours.
 Luckily, I had just ported my homegrown fuzzy string matching library from Python to Go which had a 10x speed improvement already.
 From there I followed the same methods I used to write to add routes and process inputs.
 Everything else is basically the same, except the backend database is now BoltDB instead of MySQL.

 I benchmarked both versions of Music Suggestions Ninja, the old and new, by searching for a band called “Coldpla” (which is fuzzy matched to “Coldplay”).
 The disk space was measured using